-Greenfield (2015) notes that gaming is associated with less activity from a region in the brain which is involved in emotionally charged memory; namely, the amygdala.
+Greenfield (2015) notes that gaming is associated with less activity from a region in the brain that is involved in emotionally charged memory, namely, the amygdala.
 Dunckley (2015) notes that one of the reasons for the increase in aggressive behavior secondary to violent gaming is due to the blunting of our mental and physiological aversion to violence, be it real or virtual.
-She adds that studies of violent video games have clearly documented desensitization by measuring brain, cardiovascular, skin, and empathy responses (Engelhardt, C. et al., 2011, Bartholow et al., 2006).
+She adds that studies of violent video games have clearly documented desensitization by measuring brain, cardiovascular, skin, and empathy responses (Engelhardt, C. et al., 2011; Bartholow et al., 2006).

 Brain imaging research at the Indiana School of Medicine (2011) revealed a direct relationship between playing violent video games and quantifiable brain changes involving “less activation in certain frontal brain regions (regions that control aggression, self-control, and emotion) following one week of playing violent video games.
 This led researcher Dr. Wang to conclude, “These findings indicate that violent video game play has long-term effects on brain functions.
 These effects may translate into behavioral changes over longer periods of game play.”

-As Kardaras (2016) notes, “People with compromised frontal brain regions tend to be much more impulsive and potentially aggressive; this, in turn, helps us to understand from a neurological perspective what those aggression studies were showing.”
-Not only does aggression get worse in the short term, but prolonged exposure over the course of many years only adds salt to the wound.
+As Kardaras (2016) notes, “People with compromised frontal brain regions tend to be much more impulsive and potentially aggressive; this, in turn, helps us to understand what those aggression studies were showing from a neurological perspective.”
+Not only does aggression get worse in the short term, but prolonged exposure over many years only adds salt to the wound.

-As noted by Kardaras (2016), the most horrific example of this issue is that of the Sandy Hook Elementary School mass shooting involving the infamous 20-year-old Adam Lanza on December 14, 2012 in Newtown, Connecticut, who fatally shot 20 innocent children between the ages of six and seven and six adult staff members.
+As noted by Kardaras (2016), the most horrific example of this issue is the Sandy Hook Elementary School mass shooting involving the infamous 20-year-old Adam Lanza on December 14, 2012, in Newtown, Connecticut, who fatally shot 20 innocent children between the ages of six and seven and six adult staff members.
 It has been estimated that by the time Lanza was 17, he had racked up 83,000 online kills and 22,000 head shots.
 He had been obsessed with “World of Warcraft, Combat Arms, Call of Duty, and Modern Warfare 2,” multiplayer first-person shooter games.
-In Modern Warfare 2, Lanza became an undercover CIA agent who joined a group of Russian terrorists at an airport with the aim of killing unarmed civilians, to include women and children.
-Finally, according to the Connecticut attorney general’s report, Lanza had a little-known game called “School Shooter” on his hard drive and in that game the shooter goes from classroom to classroom killing children and teachers before committing suicide, which sadly mirrors what Adam Lanza ultimately did.
-Although this young man was clearly mentally disturbed in a profound way even without video gaming, one can only speculate that violent video gaming only added to the already burning fire in his twisted and psychopathic mind.
+In Modern Warfare 2, Lanza became an undercover CIA agent who joined a group of Russian terrorists at an airport with the aim of killing unarmed civilians, including women and children.
+Finally, according to the Connecticut attorney general’s report, Lanza had a little-known game called “School Shooter” on his hard drive, and in that game, the shooter goes from classroom to classroom, killing children and teachers before committing suicide, which sadly mirrors what Adam Lanza ultimately did.
+Although this young man was clearly mentally disturbed in a profound way, even without video gaming, one can only speculate that violent video gaming only added to the already burning fire in his twisted and psychopathic mind.

 Look, the brain of a child is shaped by the interactions they have with their parents – that’s just absolutely clear.
-We need to be in the physical and relational world before we reduced it down to screens.
+We need to be in the physical and relational world before we reduce it down to screens.

 - Dan Siegel